March 9: Book Club: Shirley Kaufman

 Shirley Kaufman, Roots in the Air: New & Selected Poems

-A reading and conversation with Alicia Ostriker and Carol Moldaw about the work of Shirley Kaufman.
+A reading and conversation with Alicia Ostriker, Carol Moldaw, and special guest Grace Schulman about the work of Shirley Kaufman.
 Hosted by Rick Chess.

 American Israeli poet and translator Shirley Kaufman grew up in Seattle, the daughter of Polish immigrants.
 She earned a BA in English literature from UCLA and then pursued a career in advertising and raised a family.
 She was in her 40s when she started studying creative writing.
 She earned her MA at San Francisco State University, where she worked with Jack Gilbert, Kay Boyle, Robert Duncan, and John Logan.
 Kaufman moved to Israel in 1973, after marrying her second husband, Hillel Matthew Daleski.